auth1ery/Byte/README.md

 Please do not send pull requests or anything else in that matter, if you have encountered an error or a flaw or simply want to contact us, please contact bytedevinquiries@gmail.com instead of submitting a pull request.

+Want to become a contributor?
+Contact me anywhere.

 https://bytedev.neocities.org